yecril71pl/cpp-docs.pl-pl/docs/standard-library/collate-class.md

 ### <a name="parameters"></a>Parametry

-*Pierwszym*\
+*pierwszego*\
-Wskaźnik do pierwszego znaku w sekwencji, która ma zostać przekonwertowana.
+Wskaźnik do pierwszego znaku w sekwencji do przekonwertowania.

-*Ostatnio*\
+*ostatniego*\
-Wskaźnik do ostatniego znaku w sekwencji do konwersji.
+Wskaźnik do ostatniego znaku w sekwencji do przekonwertowania.

 ### <a name="return-value"></a>Wartość zwracana